-- 1. Basic Financial Statements.
-For the fiscal years ended June 30, 2012 and 2011, basic financial statements are presented for the System.
-This information presents the net assets held in trust for pension benefits for the System as of June 30, 2012 and 2011.
-This financial information also summarizes the changes in net assets held in trust for pension benefits for the years then ended. - 2.
-Notes to the Financial Statements.
+1. Basic Financial Statements.
+For the fiscal years ended June 30, 2013 and 2012, basic financial statements are presented for the System.
+This information presents the System's net position restricted for pension benefits as of June 30, 2013 and 2012.
+This financial information also summarizes the changes in the net position restricted for pension benefits for the years then ended.

+2. Notes to the Financial Statements.
 The notes to the financial statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements.

-- 3. Required Supplementary Information.
-The required supplementary information consists of two schedules and related notes concerning actuarial information, funded status and required contributions for the System. - 4.
-Other Supplementary Schedules.
+3. Required Supplementary Information.
+The required supplementary information consists of two schedules and related notes concerning actuarial information, funded status and required contributions for the System.

+4. Other Supplementary Schedules.
 Other supplementary schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.